OpenDriveLab/DriveAGI/README.md

 Below we would like to share the latest update from our team on the **`DriveData`** side.
 We will release the detail of the **`DriveEngine`** and the **`DriveAGI`** in the future.

 ## OpenDV-YouTube
 The largest **Driving Video** dataset to date, containing more than **1700 hours** of real-world driving videos and being 300 times larger than the widely used nuScenes dataset.
-Check the complete video list here: https://docs.google.com/spreadsheets/d/1bHWWP_VXeEe5UzIG-QgKFBdH7mNlSC4GFSJkEhFnt2I/edit#gid=0
+Check out the complete video list here: https://docs.google.com/spreadsheets/d/1bHWWP_VXeEe5UzIG-QgKFBdH7mNlSC4GFSJkEhFnt2I/edit#gid=0

 **Quick facts:**